alexander-shalymenov/drl/README.md

 - outputs remain ambiguous
 - behavior becomes inconsistent
-- systems are harder to test and reproduce
+- systems are harder to test

 With DRL: